illinois-or-research-analytics/cm_pipeline/docs/json_format.md

 - **memprof**: Profile the memory usage per process over time as CM++ is running.
 If this is ommitted or set to false, memory profiling will not run.
 - **nprocs**: Number of cores to run CM++.
 If omitted, this defaults to 4.
 - **quiet**: Silence output to terminal.
 If omitted, this defaults to false.
-- **firsttsv**: Output the original clustering output before CM2Universal is run.
-If omitted, this defaults to false.

 **Limitations**: This must come after a stage that outputs a clustering.